Addons-By-Neotron/BuffEnough/trunk/README.txt

 * You should have Inner Fire
 * You should not have Blessing of Might

-Rogue
-* You should not have Blessing of Wisdom

 Shaman
 * You should have Earth, Lightning, or Water shield